UCL/ucl_software_carpentry/git/git_instructions.md

 So let's create an example file, and see how to start to manage a history of changes to it.

- I'm calling this file `index.md`, because it'll be important when we try to publish our website later.

 ``` Bash
 vim index.md # Type some content into the file.